Project Chrono

-Project Chrono is a physics engine developed by University of Wisconsin-Madison and University of Parma and members of its open source community.
+Project Chrono is a physics engine developed by University of Parma, University of Wisconsin-Madison and members of its open source community.
 It supports simulating rigid and soft body dynamics, collision detection, vehicle dynamics, fluid-solid interaction, deformable terrain, and granular dynamics, among other physical systems.
 The latest developments are in the area of sensor simulation, robotics simulation, human-autonomous agent interaction (real-time simulation), and autonomous vehicle simulation, where the emphasis is on off-road scenarios.
 Parts of the code run on the GPU, multi-core CPUs, and distributed memory architectures via MPI.
 It is used at tens of universities, in industry, and federal research labs.

 History

 Project Chrono was initially developed for use as a multibody simulation tool for robotics and biomechanics applications by Alessandro Tasora while a student at the Polytechnic University of Milan.
 This became a joint University of Wisconsin-University of Parma project as of 2008.

 The project was released under a BSD License in 2013.